 Since the end of the 1990s, four State Concepts on Children and Youth Policy (Youth Strategy) were in place.
 The last state Youth Strategy for supporting Young people was for the period 2014 – 2020 (for details see Chapter 1.3).
 Since 2021 there is no dedicated state strategy for youth in a complex way and educational elements of youth work are focused in the Educational Strategy 2030+.

-Since 2001, the public governance structure is quite decentralised on self-governing regional, and local level with state delegated competences and state service.
+Since 2001, the public governance structure is quite decentralised on self-governing regional, and local level with state delegated competencies and state service.
 That has an impact on the Youth Policy and Youth Issues in public policymaking.
 However, there is a central state authority in the field of Youth – the Ministry of Education, Youth and Sports (more on the decision-making structure see Chapter 1.4).

 The Youth Policy is cross-sectorial with the strong position of each sector and public policy as Education, Culture, Public Health Protection, Employment, Social Issues… (for details see Chapter 1.5).
-Since 2021 there is no public policy coordination and the coordination is thus in the hand of the Government and Minister responsible for Youth agenda.
+Since 2021 there is no public policy coordination and the coordination is thus in the hand of the Government and the Minister responsible for the Youth agenda.